RAYEN-AKKARI/optimal-running-strategy-modeling/README.md

 This repository is currently under development.
 The bibliographic study is complete, while the computational implementation and numerical experiments are in progress.

+## Nature of the Project

+This project is a bibliographic and theoretical study.
+It reviews and compares mathematical models of optimal running strategies.
+No original software implementation was developed as part of the academic work.
 License

 This project is licensed under the MIT License.